PaulUithol/Backbone-relational/README.md

 paul.get('jobs').add( { company: niceCompany } );
 ```

+### keySource

+Value: a string.
+References an attribute on the data used to instantiate `relatedModel`.

+Used to override `key` when determining what data to use when (de)serializing a relation, since the data backing your relations may use different naming conventions.
+For example, a Rails backend may provide the keys suffixed with `_id` or `_ids`.
+The behavior for `keySource` corresponds to the following rules:

+1. When a relation is instantiated, the contents of the `keySource` are used as it's initial data.
+2. The application uses the regular `key` attribute to interface with the relation and the models in it; the `keySource` is not available as an attribute for the model.
+3. When calling `toJSON` on a model (either via `Backbone.sync`, or directly), the data in the `key` attribute is tranformed and assigned to the `keySource`.

+So you may be provided with data containing `animal_ids`, while you want to access this relation as `zoo.get( 'animals' );`.
+When saving `zoo`, the `animals` attribute will be serialized back into the `animal_ids` key.

+**WARNING**: when using a `keySource`, you should refrain from using that attribute name for other purposes.

 ### collectionType

 Value: a string (which can be resolved to an object type on the global scope), or a reference to a `Backbone.Collection` type.